sugar1786/skyline-tech/README.md

-# skyline-tech table1
+# skyline-tech table2
-A form designed for student grade
+A table designed to capture student details